Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Pay Multiplexing Only at Convergence Points

+It is worth noting that the worst-case behavior under FP multiplexing is covered under Arbitrary multiplexing, but the latter may infer pessimistic bounds since it does not take into account the priority impact, i.e., any flow may be delayed by all the other flows independently from their priorities.
+Hence, to overcome such limitations, we define the guaranteed service curve for a \textit{f.o.i} in ring a network, under FP multiplexing, in Cor. \ref{Th:PMOO-Cycle-FP}.

-For any flow of interest $f$ along its subpath $subpath_f (n)$, its guaranteed service curve in ring-based network under FP multiplexing is detailed in Corollary \ref{Th:PMOO-Cycle-FP}. \begin{Corollary}[End-to-End Service Curve in Ring Network under FP Multiplexing] The service curve offered to a flow of interest $f$ along its subpath, $subpath_f (n)$, in ring-based network under FP multiplexing with strict service curve nodes of the rate-latency type $\beta_{R,T}$ and leaky bucket constrained arrival curves $\alpha_{\sigma, \rho}$, is a rate-latency curve defined as follows:
+\begin{Corollary}(Service Curve in Ring Networks under FP Multiplexing) The service curve offered to a $f.o.i$ $f$ along its subpath, $\mathbb{P}_f(n)$, in a ring network under FP multiplexing with strict service curve nodes of the rate-latency type $\beta_{R,T}$ and leaky bucket constrained arrival curves $\gamma_{\sigma, \rho}$, is a rate-latency curve, with a rate $R^{\mathbb{P}_f (n)}$ and a latency $T^{\mathbb{P}_f (n)}$, defined as follows: